How do I contact you about parking permits?

 We do not issue permits for vehicles over 2.28m in height.
 This policy is in place in order to stop overshadowing caused by parked high vehicles, especially in properties with windows close to the road.

-I have been refused a parking permit, can I appeal?
+I have been refused a parking permit, what can I do?

 Can I have a permit if my vehicle is not registered in the UK?